highcharts/highcharts/docs/dashboards/data-modifiers.md

 Data Modifiers
 ===

-The data comes in different shapes and sizes from all over the internet, so there needs to be a way of adjusting its format, so that it is accessible to the Dashboards.
+The data comes in different shapes and sizes from all over the internet, so there needs to be a way of adjusting its format so that it is accessible to the Dashboards.
 Instead of manually parsing the data, there is an option to use the `DataModifiers`.
 Those modifiers allow the user to modify the data on the initial load, as well as the end user to modify visible data through the GUI.
-Each of the modifiers is accessible through the main Dashboards package, except of the `MathModifier` which is most complex one, and requires loading a seperate module from `https://code.highcharts.com/dashboards/modules/math-modifier.js`
+Each of the modifiers is accessible through the main Dashboards package, except for the `MathModifier` which is the most complex one, and requires loading a separate module from `https://code.highcharts.com/dashboards/modules/math-modifier.js`

 ### Where the modifier is defined?
 The modifier is attached to the connector that is defined in the [dataPool](https://www.highcharts.com/docs/dashboards/data-handling), in its options.